-- Pull the activation T-handle from its receptacle.
-Pulling the T-handle removes it from the o-ring seal that holds it in place and takes out the slack in the cable (approximately two inches (5 cm) of cable will be exposed).
+- 1. Pull the activation T-handle from its receptacle.
+Pulling the Thandle removes it from the o-ring seal that holds it in place and takes out the slack in the cable (approximately two inches (5 cm) of cable will be exposed).
 Once the slack is removed, the T-handle motion will stop and greater force will be required to activate the rocket. - 2.
 Clasp both hands around activation T-handle and pull straight downward with a strong, steady, and continuous force until the rocket activates.
 A chin-up type pull works best.
 Up to 45.0 pounds (20.4 Kg) force, or greater, may be required to activate the rocket.
-Serials 1005 thru 2227: The greater force required occurs as the cable arms and then releases the rocket igniter firing pin.
-When the firing pin releases, two primers discharge and ignite the rocket fuel.
-Serials 2228 and subs: The greater force required occurs as the cable arms and then releases the igniter switch plunger activating the electronic igniter.
+The greater force required occurs as the cable arms and then releases the igniter switch plunger activating the electronic igniter.